 What Changed

-I started to see that real growth wasn’t only about the workouts — it was about everything I fed myself physically, mentally, and emotionally.
+Real growth wasn’t only about the workouts.
+It was about everything I fed myself physically, mentally, and emotionally.
 If I was eating poorly, staying up too late, or carrying stress, it showed in my training.
+The gym wasn’t just building muscle — it was teaching me discipline.
+Every rep was a reminder that results come from structure, recovery, and respect for the process.

 That’s when it clicked: fitness wasn’t just something I did — it became the foundation for how I lived.